nanditha-10/nanditha-10/README.md

 "🌱 Still Learning, Always Evolving!"

-The world of AI is infinite, and so is the journey of learning! 🚀
+The world of AI is infinite, so is the journey of learning! 🚀

 I’m constantly exploring, experimenting, and pushing limits—let’s learn, build, and grow together! 🔥

 🌐 🌟 Let's Connect! & Build the Future Together!

-📩 Feel free to reach out for collaborations, discussions, or just a tech chat!
+📩 Feel free to reach out for discussions, or just a tech chat!

 📌 GitHub: https://github.com/nanditha-10